Revenue Growth: Why it’s Important and Key Drivers

 FAQ Section

-Why is revenue growth important?
+Why is revenue growth important to investors?

 TIKR Takeaway

-Revenue growth enables a company to expand, improve profitability, and deliver long-term value to shareholders.
 Volume growth (selling more stuff) and price increases are the primary drivers behind sustainable revenue growth for a company.

-The TIKR Terminal offers industry-leading financial information on over 100,000 stocks, helping you find the best high-growth stocks today.
+The TIKR Terminal offers industry-leading financial data on over 100,000 stocks, so if you’re looking to find the best stocks to buy for your portfolio, you’ll want to use TIKR!

 Disclaimer: